AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of the hierarchical party.
-At Alexandria itself his disciples maintained the pre-eminence, and at the death of Demetrius, Heraclas, who had been the most intimate friend and trusted disciple of Origen, was raised to the Episcopal dignity by the free choice of the elders. \* \* \* Heraclas died AD 249 and was succeeded by another disciple of Origen, \*
-\* \* Dionysius of Alexandria. \* \* \* He was an assiduous disciple of
-Origen, and with his death the halcyon days of the school of Alexandria were now over.
+At Alexandria itself his disciples maintained the pre-eminence, and at the death of Demetrius, Heraclas, who had been the most intimate friend and trusted disciple of Origen, was raised to the Episcopal dignity by the free choice of the elders....
+Heraclas died AD 249 and was succeeded by another disciple of Origen...Dionysius of Alexandria....
+He was an assiduous disciple of Origen, and with his death the halcyon days of the school of Alexandria were now over.
 Dionysius was the last of its great masters.\" It is to be deplored that none of the writings of Dionysius are known to exist.

 Theophylact, Bishop of Caesarea, expressed the most ardent friendship for Origen, and offered him a refuge in Caesarea, and a position as